pasviegas/offeround/ARCHITECTURE.md

     - The queries are mostly joined which would have a good improvement in a SQL environment.
     - Inserting is also a very cheap operation o SQL databases.

 2. I would create a table for storing “like” indexes, which would give you linear performance on search.
-In this table I would store a hash of every character of the product name and its corresponding product id, if a joined query is needed (product name + store) would be simple to make a modification to the hash to account the other field.
+In this table I would store a hash of every character, separated by words, of the product name and its corresponding product id, if a joined query is needed (product name + store) would be simple to make a modification to the hash to account the other field.
+This would not be the primary index but an indexed field.
 Sql databases are very good at optimizing storage and hard disk doesn't seem to be a constraint, so I don't think this would be an issue.

 ####example:
 	after inserting product with name “mac”